2021 Grand National: Race overview

 The race was held without spectators due to COVID-19.
 The favourite, Cloth Cap, was the first leader in the race, but was quickly caught by Jett, who then built up a large lead, with Cloth Cap remaining in second for much of the race.
 Any Second Now ran into trouble when Double Shuffle fell in front of him in the first half of the race, costing him several lengths.
 Cloth Cap was pulled up four fences from the end.
 On the third-last fence Any Second Now nearly fell.
 On the second-last fence, a pack of chasing horses, including Minella Times, Any Second Now, Discorama, Burrows Saint and Balko Des Flos caught Jett, as Jett faded.
 Minella Times took the lead on the second-last fence, and maintained it to the finish, while dark horse Balko Des Flos won second-place on the last fence.

 The Long Mile suffered an injury while running on a flat portion of the race and was euthanised after the race.
 Bryony Frost fell from Yala Enki and needed hospital treatment.

 Henry de Bromhead trained the top two finishers in the race, only a few weeks after his horses won the top three races at the Cheltenham Festival.
 Jockey Rachael Blackmore recorded the best ever finish for a woman jockey, above the third place finish for Katie Walsh in 2012.
-In her interview after the race, Rachael Blackmoore stated "I don't feel male or female.
+In her interview after the race, Blackmore stated "I don't feel male or female.
 I don't even feel human, I feel unbelievable."